ublk-org/sbitmap/README.md

 - **Lock-free**: All operations use atomic instructions without locks
 - **Cache-line aligned**: Each bitmap word is on its own cache line to prevent false sharing
-- **Per-task hints**: Each thread maintains its own allocation hint for reduced contention
+- **Lightweight hints**: Callers pass allocation hints by reference - no thread-local overhead
 - **Scalable**: Tested with high concurrency workloads
 - **Memory efficient**: Bit-level granularity with minimal overhead